cy94/ghack/README.md

-The demo video is : https://youtu.be/xDt5I0hwstg
+The demo video for the gui at : https://youtu.be/xDt5I0hwstg